Organic Energy Materials

 A scientist with hear net is peking trough science equipment and smoke

-We exploit and investigate the physics and chemistry of new organic and composite materials to improve electronic and electrochemical energy devices.
+We exploit and investigate the physics and chemistry of novel organic and composite materials to design and fabricate the next generation of energy devices.

-One key advantage of organics is that they are composed of atomic elements of high natural abundancy; which is highly relevant for mass implementation of energy devices.
+In Organic Energy Materials we design organic materials with a specific function for energy transport, conversion or storage.
+One key advantage of organic materials is that they are composed of atomic elements of high natural abundancy; which is highly relevant for mass implementation of energy technology.
 Energy devices can be separated into conversion and storage devices.
-Here are our favourite research topics:
+Both types can be designed to operate as solid state or electrochemical devices.

 Research groups